ZuZanaZZ/Automatontron/README.md

 # Introduction

 ## How to start:
+- First download the ZIP file from GitHub by clicking on the < > Code button.
+- Unzip and extract the files by right clicking on the downloaded file and selecting "Extract All..." and selecting your desired destination.
-- to play the game, go to the "main.py" file, and run it
+- If you do have Pygame installed, you can play the game by opening the downloaded folder and going to the "main.py" file, and running it in the IDE of your choice.
-- or double-click on the Automatontron.exe file!
+- If you don't have Pygame, or you don't want to install it, you can double-click on the Automatontron.exe file!

 ## Controls:
 - ARROW keys -> movement